aleen42/PersonalWiki/Programming/JavaScript/webgl/canvas/drawing_a_svg/drawing_a_svg.md

 ### Find out what we can draw

 In a SVG file, many kinds of tags has been defined for rendering vector shapes like `circle`, `rect`, `polyline`, `line`, `path`, etc. `path` elements are actually what we are going to draw, because any shape/primitive in a SVG is able to be converted into `path`.
-Later posts will mention how to do this in JavaScript
+Later posts will mention how to do this in JavaScript.